Bouebdelli University: Profile

-ULT (Université Libre de Tunis) is the first private university created in Tunisia.
+Bouebdelli University (BU) is the first private university created in Tunisia.
 It was officially recognized by the Tunisian government (through the Ministry of Higher Education) according to law n° 73 of 2000.

 One central part of ULT is the school of Electronics and Automatics created in 1973 by M. Mohamed Boussaïri Bouebdelli.
 In 1992 the higher education studies were set up at ULT.

 It is an accredited member of the Association of Arab Universities (AAU) and the International Association of Universities (IAU-UNESCO).

-ULT is accredited by the Islamic Educational Scientific and Cultural Organisation (IESCO).
+BU is accredited by the Islamic Educational Scientific and Cultural Organisation (IESCO).

 Students from over 30 countries are studying at the ULT.
 The university currently has 200 staff and faculty.